-Wrapping paper art is a simple way to decorate your home on a budget, and I’ll share my top tips for selecting the right paper for your project.
+Wrapping paper art is a simple way to decorate your for just a few dollars, and I’ll share my top tips for selecting the right paper for your project.
 This post contains affiliate links.
 For more information, see my disclosures.

 Hold on to your seats, people, because I’m about to tell you my secret to creating wall art so simply and cheaply that you will instantly go “Well, duh!”
 Plus, I’ll show you how this fancy-schmancy art is dressing up a corner of our new kitchen!